aaalgo/picpac/README.md

 This is based on the observation that CPU cores are mostly free when trained on GPU.
 - Use random access and memory cache, assuming big memory and/or SSD storage.
 For sequential I/O with extremely large dataset, like the whole ImageNet, see [RecordIO](http://myungjun-youn-demo.readthedocs.org/en/latest/python/io.html#create-dataset-using-recordio) or [PicPoc](https://github.com/aaalgo/picpoc).
+- All options in a single dictionary, so as to support various ways of parameter passing like Caffe, python and HTTP.

 Building
 ========